How to block Ads & Pop-Ups on Opera [2023 Update]

 Contents

-How to Block Pop-Ups on Opera by Adjusting Your Browser Settings
+- How to Block Pop-Ups on Opera Through Browser Settings

 Is Opera’s built-in adblocker better than ad-blocking apps?

-Well, to be fair Opera’s ad blocker is good enough it blocks a good number of annoying ads including pop-ups, autoplaying commercials, scroll-over, and full-page ads, etc. It uses less resources since it’s already in the browser, and has a Cryptocurrency Mining Protection.
-Though there are three issues with Opera’s native ad blocker: two major issues and one small yet suspicious issue.
+Well, to be fair, Opera’s ad blocker is good enough.
+It blocks a significant number of annoying ads, including pop-ups, auto-playing commercials, scroll-over, full-page ads, etc. It uses fewer resources since it’s already in the browser and has Cryptocurrency Mining Protection.
+However, there are three issues with Opera’s native ad blocker: two major issues and one minor yet suspicious.

-The first major issue is that a built-in ad blocker sometimes breaks scripts of websites.
-From time to time it disables essential functionalities of websites like Outlook.com, Digitally Imported (DI.FM), Turkish Airlines, and even Google Maps.
+The first central issue is that a built-in ad blocker sometimes breaks the scripts of websites.
+It occasionally disables essential functionalities of websites like Outlook.com, Digitally Imported (DI.FM), Turkish Airlines, and even Google Maps.

-And the second issue is that built-in adblocker blocks adverts only in Opera, sticking you to one particular browser.
-So if you want to turn off all adverts in your device, use AdLock.
+The second issue is that the built-in ad blocker blocks adverts only in Opera, sticking you to one particular browser.
+So, if you want to turn off all adverts on your device, use AdLock.

 Read Also: How to Remove Ads from Outlook Inbox